openshift/installer/Documentation/troubleshooting/worker-nodes.md

 # Troubleshooting worker nodes using SSH

-Tectonic worker nodes are not assigned a public IP address, only the controller node.
-To debug a worker node, SSH to it through a controller (bastion host) or use a VPN connected to the internal network.
+Tectonic worker nodes are not assigned a public IP address, only the master node.
+To debug a worker node, SSH to it through a master (bastion host) or use a VPN connected to the internal network.

 To do so, perform the following: